zentyal/zentyal/docs/en/user/mailfilter.rst

 ---------------

-It is possible to filter files attached to mails using :menuselection:`Mail filter --> File based ACLs` (Access Control Lists).
+It is possible to filter files attached to mails using :menuselection:`Mail filter --> Files ACL` (Access Control Lists).

-There, we can allow or block mail according to the extensions of the files attached or their Multipurpose Internet Mail Extensions (MIME) types.
+There, we can allow or deny mail according to the extensions of the files attached or their Multipurpose Internet Mail Extensions (MIME) types.

 .. image:: images/mailfilter/06-filter-files.png
    :scale: 80

+..
+FIXME: Update the shot using new in-place edition

 .. _smtp-filter-ref: